storyblok/storyblok-astro/README.md

 Returns the instance of the `storyblok-js-client`.

-## Experimental Live Preview Feature
+## Enabling Live Preview for Storyblok's Visual Editor

+[!WARNING]

+> This feature is currently experimental and optional.
+You may encounters bugs or performance issues.

-The Astro SDK now includes an experimental live preview feature, designed to offer real-time editing capabilities for an enhanced user experience.
-This optional addition enables users to preview and edit their content directly within the Astro environment.
+The Astro SDK now provides a live preview feature, designed to offer real-time editing capabilities for an enhanced user experience in Storyblok's Visual Editor.

 ### Activation

-To activate the experimental live preview feature:

-1. Set `experimentalLivePreview` to `true` within your `astro.config.mjs` file.
+To activate the experimental live preview feature, set `experimentalLivePreview` to `true` within your `astro.config.mjs` file.

 ```js
 //astro.config.mjs